Court Orders about Relocation

 The default position is a presumption of shared parental responsibility.

-If your Order says the parents have “shared parental responsibility” then this means the parents must discuss and agree upon major long-term issues affecting the child.
+If your Order says the parents have “ Equal Shared Parental Responsibility” then this means the parents must discuss and agree upon major long-term issues affecting the child.

 Long term issues are defined by the Family Law Act 1975 to include changes to the child’s living arrangements that make it significantly more difficult for the child to spend time with a parent.